If you would like more information or to volunteer for one of these groups, please contact the Rev. Seth M. Walley.

 Foyers – Fellowship, Food, Fun

 Groups meet on a monthly basis from September through May and are led by a coordinator who hosts the first gathering.
 Then, other members of the group take turns hosting in their home or a restaurant.
 Gatherings should last about two hours and the meals should be simple.
 Each group establishes what day and time to schedule their gatherings, based on what works best for the members.
 This is not your average supper club!
 It’s so much more!
 Members of each group vary by age, gender, and marital status.
-For more information contact the church office at 601-982-4880.
+For more information contact Jan Thornton at the church office, 601-982-4880.

 First Thursday BOokTalks at St. james’